 Alternatively, you can highlight the files you want to recover, right-click on them, and choose the Mark selected items for recovery option from the context menu.
 If you want to recover all files, select Mark all items for recovery from the same menu.

-The only thing left to do is click the Recover button in the upper-right corner of the Disk Drill window.
+The only thing left to do is click the Recover button in the lower-right corner of the Disk Drill window.
 Just like learning how to recover files from a MacBook, the actual recovery doesn’t take much time at all.

 Disk Drill for Mac makes recovering data from a MacBook a matter of a few simple clicks.
 Without any expert knowledge, you can restore your data and save the day.
 Here’s a short version of the steps above: